My dream kitchen — coolly modern, black and white, unfitted and spare. With a fireplace.

 A pair of Heijden Hume Metro dining tables in dark and light finishes reinforce the black-and-white color scheme along with the designer’s signature Amsterdam chairs, Harry barstools and Dick bench.
-Rather than opt for elaborate built in cabinets, the freestanding Liebherr 30-inch refrigerator is simply placed in a corner where it functions quite well due to a zero-clearance door.
+Rather than opt for elaborate built in cabinets the freestanding Liebherr 30-inch refrigerator is simply placed in a corner where it functions quite well unfitted, due to a zero-clearance door.
 Pot, pan and dishware storage is relegated to open shelving along the perimeter walls and on the dining-side of the island.

 Standing at the sink, equipped with Dornbracht’s Tara bridge faucet with cross handles, it’s clear that the kitchen has been integrated into a broader living space centered around the fireplace.
-That too, hews to the high-contrast color scheme — except for the large poster of a big rooster – what else would you expected in a French kitchen, even one as esthetically grounded as this?
+That too, hews to the high-contrast color scheme — except for the large poster of a big rooster – what else would be expected in a French kitchen, even one as esthetically grounded as this?

 Can’t say I’m totally in love with the kitchen, but certainly do love the tables!
 And, any kitchen could only be better with a fireplace…